G. B. Halsted: Synthetic projective geometry

 In 1896 Halsted published a chapter on synthetic geometry pertaining to three-dimensional projective geometry in Higher Mathematics distributed by Mansfield Merriman and Robert S. Woodward.
 In 1906 Synthetic Projective Geometry was published separately in 241 articles and 61 problems.
 A bibliography referring to Chasles, Steiner, and Clebsch appears on page 24.
-There are four pages of index, 58 of text, and a lyrical preface: "Man imprisioned in a little body, with short-arm hands instead of wings, created for his guidance a mole geometry, tactile space, codified by Euclid in his immortal Elements, whose basal principle is congruence, measurement.
+There are four pages of index, 58 of text, and a lyrical preface: "Man imprisoned in a little body, with short-arm hands instead of wings, created for his guidance a mole geometry, tactile space, codified by Euclid in his immortal Elements, whose basal principle is congruence, measurement.
 Yet man is no mole.
 Infinite feelers radiate from the windows of his soul, whose wings touch the fixed stars.
 The angel of light in him created for the guidance of eye-life an independent system, a radiant geometry, a visual space, codified in 1847 by a new Euclid, by the Erlangen professor, George von Staudt, in his immortal Geometrie der Lage, published in the quaint and ancient Nurnberg of Albrecht Durer."

 By developing concepts of eject and cut, the text relates abstraction to practice in perspective drawing or a picture plane (page 10).
 A line is called a straight and includes a figurative point.
 Halsted uses the approach of a Steiner conic in article 77 for the definition of a conic: "If two coplanar non-copunctual flat pencils are projective but not perspective, the crosses of correlated straights form a 'range of the second degree' or 'conic range'."
 The eject of a conic is a cone, while the cut of a cone is a conic.

 Since four arbitrary points in a plane have six connectors, there are three more points determined by the crosses of the connectors.
 Halted calls the original four points dots and the extra three codots.
 Standard nomenclature refers to the configuration as a complete quadrangle while Halsted says tetrastim.
 Each codot corresponds to a pair of opposite connectors.
 Four harmonic points are defined "if the first and third are codots of a tetrastim while the others are on the connectors of the third codot" (pages 15, 16).

 For a given conic C, a point Z has a corresponding straight the polar of Z and Z is the pole of this straight: Through Z draw two secants through C crossing at AD and BC.
 Consider the tetrastim ABCD, which has Z as a codot.
 Then the polar of Z is the straight through the other two codots of ABCD (page 25).
 Continuing with conics, conjugate diameters are straights, each of which is the polar of the figurative point of the other (page 32).